 Five ways to survive winter riding if you hate mud

-If you ride mountain bikes in Britain, winter can be a pretty tough time.
+If you ride mountain bikes in the UK and large parts of Europe in general, winter can be a pretty tough time.
 It's universally soggy, frequently sloppy, often cold and definitely hard work from time to time.
-However, if a loathing of getting cold and covered in mud is sapping at your will to ride, we've come up with some entertaining alternatives to not riding at all and turning into an unfit potato.
+However, if a loathing of getting cold and covered in mud is sapping your will to ride, we've come up with some entertaining alternatives to not riding at all and turning into an unfit potato.

 - The best mountain bikes you can buy for under £1,500 - full sus and hardtails